Experts build crab-like robot to remove stomach cancer

 "Our movements are very huge and if you want to make very fine movements, your hands will tremble ...
 But robots can execute very fine movements without trembling," said enterologist Lawrence Ho, who helped design the robot.

-Professor Ho, who works at Singapore's National University Hospital, said the robot helped remove early-stage stomach cancers in five patients in India and Hong Kong, using a fraction of the time normally taken in open and keyhole surgeries that put patients at higher risk of infection and leave behind scars.
+Professor Ho, who is chair at the University Medicine Cluster of Singapore's National University Health System, said the robot helped remove early-stage stomach cancers in 5 patients in India and Hong Kong, using a fraction of the time normally taken in open and keyhole surgeries that put patients at higher risk of infection and leave behind scars.

 Stomach, or gastric, cancer is the second leading cause of cancer deaths worldwide and is particularly common in east Asia.
 Diagnosis of gastric cancer usually occurs at a late stage of the disease when treatment is difficult and often unsuccessful.